Conservation easements and permanent protection:

 - For every day items, excellent recycling information can be found at https://www.personalcreations.com/blog/how-to-recycle-anything!

-- Curious about how the sausage gets made?
+- Curious about how plastic bottles are recycled?
 Check out: www.oberk.com/how-are-plastic-bottles-recycled!

 E-Recycling at IU East Whitewater Hall Parking Lot